-I remember your grandparents telling us when they found out that you were crazy about fireworks.
+I remember your grandparents calling us when they found out you were crazy about fireworks.
 Thunder and fireworks immediately brought you to your feet, running around like a mad dog trying to find them.
 You were enthralled by the light and the sound.
 It was New Year’s four years ago that we sat outside as the neighbors set off fireworks for you, like always, I had to tightly hold onto you so you wouldn’t chase after them.
 By the end of the night you had barked yourself hoarse.

 You were also a frisbee maniac.
 Great at catching but terrible at letting go.
 One year we decided to enter you into the frisbee tournament and that was when you decided half-way through your round to take a dump in the middle of the field.

 The mountains and forests were where we went every free moment we had.
-And you were always by my side, through the adventures and misadventures.
+You were always by my side, through the adventures and misadventures.
 Our trail running escapades varied in terrain and weather, but always with you making me look bad.
 At some point when you were older, you knew even before walking down the front porch whether it was going to be a road or trail run.
 And if it was road, you refused to go.
 I don’t blame you.